cgarbin/r-virtualenv/README.md

 # Getting the virtual machine started

-- Clone this repository if you haven't done so yet: `git clone https://<link here>`
+- Clone this repository if you haven't done so yet: `git clone https://https://github.com/cgarbin/r-virtualenv`
 - `cd` to the repository's directory
 - Start the virtual machine with Vagrant: `vagrant up`